Skip to Content

 The baking powder increases the PH level of the chicken skin, this helps it crisp and brown more quickly.

-It is actually the bicarbonate of soda element that does it and you can use it on its own.
-However, it can add quite an unpleasant flavour and I find using baking powder eliminates this.
+It is actually the bicarbonate of soda element that does it, and you can use it on its own.
+However, it can add quite an unpleasant flavour if used in excess, and I find using baking powder reduces the risk.

 Do I have to use unwaxed lemons?